 #2 Fire Station #9 & #11

-Two fire stations in El Paso have been named some of the most haunted in America by Fire Rescue 1, including Fire Station #9 and #11.
+Two fire stations in El Paso have been named some of the most haunted in America by Fire Rescue 1, including Fire Stations #9 and #11.

-Fire Station #9, located on Dallas St., is said to be haunted by the spirit of Woodard Bloxom, a fire captain who died in 1934 battling a warehouse fire across the street.
-Often unexplainable events occur, which includes moved furniture and doorknobs turning on their own.
-Witnesses also say that right before the dispatch center calls, the ghost of Bloxom alerts firefighters by opening the bay door or switching the lights on, and flushing toilets to get their attention.
+Fire Station #9, located on Dallas St., is haunted by the spirit of Woodard Bloxom, a fire captain who died in 1934 battling a warehouse fire across the street.
+Often unexplainable events occur, which include moved furniture and doorknobs turning on their own.
+Witnesses also say that right before the dispatch center calls, the ghost of Bloxom alerts firefighters by opening the bay door or switching the lights on and flushing toilets to get their attention.

 #3 Concordia Cemetery